 List Changes with Undolist

-During editing a text file there will be a lot of changes which can be done in different times.
+During editing a text file there will be a lot of changes that can be done at different times.
 These changes can be listed for the undo operation with the

 - First press ESC key for normal mode.

 :undolistcommand like below.
 Which will list the recent changes with number, count, date information.

 After listing the Undolist we can revert back to the specific state by specifying the undo number.
 From the undo list we can see that there are 5 states and the date and time of each state are displayed.
 Also, the change count is provided for each state.
 In order to revert back to change 3 use the following Vim/Vi command.